jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 1.11.1 Slow RAM

 The CPU can access the chipset RAM through Agnus.
-Because this process is mediated through Agnus, this RAM is referred to as "Slow RAM".
-The RAM controller must adhear to MC68000 timings.
+Because this process is mediated through Agnus running on the 7MHz clock, this RAM is referred to as "Slow RAM". **In order to work correctly with the chipset timings, <ins>the RAM controller must adhear to MC68000 timings</ins>**.
 The process is as follows:

 1) The CPU drives A1..20 in the chipset RAM address space and drives the data bus and R_W low for write cycles.
-2) The CPU asserts _TIP to indicate the address and data (for write cycles) is valid.
+2) The CPU asserts _TS for one clock and _TIP for the duration of the transfer to indicate the address and data (for write cycles) is valid.
 3) The RAM controller asserts _AS, _LDS, _UDS, and _RAMEN on the falling 7MHz edge (S1) to indicate CPU access to Agnus.
 According to Commodore technical publications, _AS should only be asserted when both C1 and C3 are low, otherwise a 7MHz wait state is to be inserted.
 4) Agnus drives _WE low for write cycles.
 5) On the rising edge of C3, Agnus drives a valid _RAS address on MA0 - MA9 (S2).